 So, let’s do it the RIGHT way now:

-In this last example I used the same script font from the wrong example, but this time I applied in the short text, and to balance so many information I used a clean (but still fun) font.
+In this last example I used the same script font from the wrong example, but this time I applied it in the short text, and to balance so much information I used a clean (but still fun) font.